RockyMAcasio/fret-notes/README.md

 The published app code is public.
 Actual practice records and goals stay in each visitor's browser; none are bundled in this download.
 Browser storage is tied to the hosting origin, so records on the ChatGPT Site do not automatically transfer to GitHub Pages.

-## Development
+## Development and Reason Behind It

-Rocky Acasio proposed and refined the practice categories, progress states, search, goals, streaks, and weekly recap.
-Implementation was created with ChatGPT assistance.
+Before creating this website, I used to track my progress using my notes app on my iPhone, or tracking my progress in my head.
+I found this way to be redundant, lazy, and not efficient for knowing what exactly I needed to work on.
+Therefore, I decided to create an active tracker website that can help me progress in a smarter, more efficient way than having to take notes on my iPhone, and I can see my individual progress on songs, theory, etc., for whatever I practiced.
+I proposed and refined the practice categories, progress states, search, goals, streaks, and weekly recap.
+Implementation was created using assistance from ChatGPT-6.